alibaba/GraphScope/docs/installation.rst

 - macOS 11.2.1 (Big Sur) or later (Apple M1 is not support yet!)

-Run GraphScope locally without Kubernetes
+Instal GraphScope locally without Kubernetes
 --------------------------------------------

 GraphScope is distributed as a `python package <https://pypi.org/project/graphscope>`_ and can be easily installed with `pip <https://pip.pypa.io/en/stable/>`_.